Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Zero-shot POI Recommendation: Task Details

 First, we selected 200 random users from the test set and sampled one random trajectory for each user.
 This trajectory serves as the \textbf{context stays}, representing the current trajectory to be predicted.
 The \textbf{historical stays} are composed of the most recent 15 trajectories from the same user, drawn from the training set.
 Each check-in is described by four attributes: the hour (in 12-hour format), the day of the week, the POI ID, and the POI category name.

 Second, the LLMs are set to return outputs in JSON format, generating the top 5 predicted POI IDs along with an explanation of their reasoning.
 Following the AgentMove setup and to ensure replicability, we set the generation parameters as follows: a temperature of 0.0, a maximum output length of 1000 tokens, and an input context window capped at 2000 tokens.
+Following its default configuration, LLM-Move’s candidate set is set to the 100 nearest POIs.

 \paragraph{Prompting}

 Prompt templates for each method, LLM-Mob, LLM-ZS, and LLM-Move, are presented in Listing \ref{lst:llm-mob-prompt}, \ref{lst:llm-zs-prompt}, and \ref{lst:llm-move-prompt}, respectively.